 Everyone has a few things that they like to do when they go to the beach.
 Some people like to suntan, many like to swim, and others like to throw a football around.
 Bowman’s Beach on Sanibel Island in Florida is perfect for those who like to search for shells.

-Sanibel Island is known as one of the best shelling spots in the entire country.
+Sanibel Island is known as one of the best shelling spots in the entire country, and it’s one of the best small beach towns in Florida.
 While there, you can find everything from conch shells to Wentletrap shells to cone shells.
 Basically, you’ll have a whole bounty of shells to take home with you!

 When shelling, remember to check the shells for animals living inside.
 If an animal is still using the shell as its home, be sure to put it back where you found it.